Whitney Lauenstein leaves the Husker volleyball team

 “She hit some shots today that people aren’t going to stop on the national team,” said Tyler Hildebrand, the Long Beach State head coach who coached Lauenstein for one season at Nebraska.

+“We fully support Whitney and her family in making this decision and hope that she will find peace and healing,” Cook said.
+“There are bigger things in life than volleyball.
+Whit will be missed by everyone involved with our program, especially her Husker teammates and coaches.
+She will always be a Husker.”

-The Huskers should still have many options at the outside hitter and right-side hitter positions for next season.
+The Huskers should still have several options at the outside hitter and right-side hitter positions for next season.
 Returners at those spots include Lindsay Krause, Ally Batenhorst and Hayden Kubik.
-They’ll be joined by incoming freshman Harper Murray and Caroline Jurevicius.
+They’ll be joined by incoming freshmen Harper Murray and Caroline Jurevicius.

 Reach the writer at 402-473-7435 or [email protected] On Twitter @LJSSportsWagner.